Venice, Italy. One of the most well-known cities in the world and one that is full of things to do and sites to see.

-While you may come across articles talking about how the city is overrun by tourists and can be left off an Italian itinerary, I would have to disagree.
+While you may come across articles talking about how the city is overrun by tourists and can be left off an Italy itinerary, I would have to disagree.
 If you are heading to Italy and have the chance to visit this one of kind place, I say go for it!

-A. 9 Best Places to Visit in Venice
+1) 14 Best Places to Visit in Venice

 I will first go over some of the best places to visit in Venice followed by all logistical info later on in the guide.
 The following attractions can be seen over a couple of days but feel free to pick and choose based on preference and amount of time you have in the city.